 3) Has adequate tools and processes to ensure that the appropriate cost effective treatments are applied at the appropriate time.

 UHPC Solutions aims to solve the problem of deteriorating U.S. infrastructure by adhering to the aforementioned concepts, by exclusively using UHPC as it is the longest lasting overlay material available today.
+Further, UHPC Solutions utilizes cutting edge technology such as hydrodemolition machines to properly repair bridge infrastructure.
 Additionally, a UHPC overlay adds decades to the life of a bridge, limiting the need for successive repairs or even complete replacement which results in added expenses.
 However, it is essential that repairs are applied in a timely manner before corrosion migrates through bridge decks and onto the lower mat or reinforcing steel.

 Our partner companies, WALO and Posillico, have completed some of the largest bridge rehabilitation projects worldwide using Ultra High Performance Concrete.
 We’re ready to serve and bring this solution to your bridge or building project.